 - Increases customer churn and impacts CSAT negatively

-Catalog management requires tremendous and incessant efforts from marketplaces because 83% of customers are not willing to buy from a store after just one bad experience.
+Catalog management requires tremendous and incessant efforts from marketplaces because 83% of customers are unwilling to buy from a store after just one bad experience.
 Leveraging catalog management services like catalog enrichment and catalog quality check and render such problems obsolete.

-Catalog Quality Check: In this process, industry leaders go through the catalog looking for all the errors in the product description, images, and tags.
-For example, graduates from the fashion industry are hired to proofread product descriptions and run a check on images of products from the Apparels category.
-Such intricate processes weed out errors that might be invisible to the common man leading to better product understanding by customers.
+Catalog Quality Check: In this process, industry leaders go through the catalog, looking for all the errors in the product description, images, and tags.
+For example, graduates from the fashion industry are hired to proofread product descriptions and check on images of products from the apparel category.
+Such intricate processes weed out errors that might be invisible to the commoner leading to better product understanding by customers.